H-MOVE-LAB/icd_head_app/README.md

    - This step prepares the data for input into the Temporal Convolutional Network.

 2. **Python Inference:**
-   - After pre-processing, run the Python script to make the network infer initial contacts.
+   - After pre-processing, run the Python script to make the TCN infer initial contacts.
    - The relevant Python script is provided for seamless integration with the processed data.

 ## Prerequisites